You are using: unknown v0 on unknown. Here is a quick list of suggested browsers we like to use around the office:

 - Sport and Social Club will not cancel games nor reschedule games due to foul weather.

 - To ensure your opponent will be attending a game during bad weather, please contact the other captain (not the Sport and Social Club!).
-You can find the contact information for your opponents by clicking on their team name on the schedule grid inside your Sport and Social Club profile
+You can find the contact information for your opponents by clicking on their team name on the schedule grid inside your SSC profile page.

 - Since weather predictions are often inaccurate and weather often changes by the hour, it is recommended that any decisions to cancel games due to weather/lightening should be made at the field at the designated start time.